unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 	</div>
 </div>

-## <a name="csvbinner"></a>CSVBinner
+## <a name="csvbinner"></a>Standard Tiling Jobs

-The Aperture Tiles source code contains a CSVBinner tool designed to process your numeric, character-separated (e.g., CSV) tabular data and generate a set of tiles.
+A standard Aperture Tiles tiling job uses the CSVBinner tool in the source code to process your numeric, character-separated (e.g., CSV) tabular data and generate a set of tiles.
 To define the tile set you want to create, you must edit two types of properties files and pass them to the CSVBinner:

-- A [Base properties file](#base-properties), which describes the general characteristics of the data
+- A [base properties](#base-properties) file, which describes the general characteristics of the data
-- [Tiling properties files](#tiling-properties), each of which describes the specific attributes you want to tile
+- [Tiling properties](#tiling-properties) files, each of which describes the specific attributes you want to tile

+During the tiling job, the CSVBinner creates a collection of AVRO tile data files in the location (HBase or local file system) specified in the base properties file.

+The following sections describe how to execute the CSVBinner and edit the configurable components of the base properties and tiling properties files.
+For a list of sample properties files in the Aperture Tiles source code, see the [Examples](#examples) section.

+### Executing the CSVBinner

 To execute the CSVBinner and run a tiling job, use the **spark-run** script and pass in the names of the properties files you want to use.
 For example: